Chloramine Health Risks

 - Ammonia toxicity from consumption, especially for those with liver, kidney or urea cycle diseases

 Many people have reported that stopping exposure to chloramines led to dramatic improvement in health conditions within days.
-Kdf 85 combined with catalytic carbon takes out chloramines very effectively.
+Kdf 85, when processed using the FOAM ADVANTAGE, combined with catalytic carbon takes out chloramines very effectively.
+The patent-processed kdf breaks the bond between the chlorine and the ammonia, so that both media can take out them out of the water.

 Granulated carbon removes organic byproducts.
-Catalytic carbon has been shown to be more effective on chloramines than other carbons, so that is used in our kitchen and whole house chloramine filters.
+Catalytic carbon is more effective on chloramines than other carbons, so that is used in our kitchen and whole house chloramine filters.
+Catalytic carbon, when not combined with patent-processed kdf is not anywhere close to the level of effectiveness.